mweidner037/sparse-array-rled/README.md

 ## Internals

-Internally, the state of a `SparseArray<T>` as stored as a singly-linked list of nodes, where each node represents either an array of present values or a number of deleted indices.
-The nodes are normalized so that they are never empty and adjacent nodes always have different types.
+Internally, the state of a `SparseArray<T>` is stored as a singly-linked list of nodes, where each node represents either an array of present values or a number of deleted indices.
+The nodes are normalized so that they are never empty and adjacent nodes cannot be merged any further.
 In other words, a `SparseArray<T>`'s internal state is a singly-linked list representation of its serialized state.
 (Exception: The linked list may end with a deleted node, while the serialized state will not.)

 To reduce repetition and code size, most functionality for the three exported classes (`SparseArray`, `SparseString`, `SparseIndices`) is inherited from a common superclass, `SparseItems<I>`.
-It is a template class that defines mutations and queries in terms of items of type `I`, which are the content of present nodes: `T[]` for `SparseArray`, `string` for `SparseString`, `number` for `SparseIndices`.
+It is a template class that defines mutations and queries in terms of items of type `I`, which are the content of present nodes: `T[]` for `SparseArray`, `string | E` for `SparseString<E>`, `number` for `SparseIndices`.

 ## Performance